QryptInc/QryptInc.github.io/content/sdk/quickstarts/cpp/keygenlocal/index.md

 1. Retrieve a token from the {{< externalLink link="https://portal.qrypt.com/tokens" text="Qrypt Portal" >}}
 1. (Optional) Create an environment variable **QRYPT_TOKEN** for it.
 For simplicity, the commands below will be referencing a **QRYPT_TOKEN** environment variable but you can also just use the token direclty in the commands below.
 1. Download the Qrypt Security SDK from the {{< externalLink link="https://portal.qrypt.com/downloads/sdk-downloads" text="Qrypt Portal" >}} for your platform.

+**Linux/Windows**
-1. Inside the cloned repo, create a lib folder
-1. Extract the Qrypt Security SDK.
+1. Create a lib folder and extract the Qrypt Security SDK into it.
-1. Remane the extracted folder to "QryptSecurity"
-1. Move the new "QryptSecurity" folder into the lib folder

-*Expected Folder structure*
+*Expected Folder structure (Linux/Windows)*

-    KeyGenLocal
+    KeyGenDistributed
        /lib
            /QryptSecurity
                /bin (Windows)